django-cms/django-cms/docs/how_to/integrate.rst

     Adding the ``'djangocms_snippet'`` plugin is a potential security hazard.
     For more information, refer to `snippet_plugin`_.

-The plugins are described in more detail in chapter :doc:`Plugins reference
-</reference/plugin_reference>`.
-There are even more plugins available on the django CMS
+Some commonly-used plugins are described in more detail in :doc:`/topics/commonly_used_plugins`.
+There are even more plugins available on the django CMS `extensions page`_.
-`extensions page`_.

 .. _snippet_plugin: https://github.com/divio/djangocms-snippet
 .. _extensions page: http://www.django-cms.org/en/extensions/